MicrosoftDocs/playfab-docs/playfab-docs/features/authentication/platform-specific-authentication/uwp.md

         }

         /// <summary>
-        /// This method is invoked when you click Register button
+        /// This method is invoked when you select the Register button
         /// This method illustrates the flow for Registration process.
         /// We operate on 2 entities:
         /// - User Credentials of type KeyCredential